 The Dangers of Mixing Adderall and Alcohol

-- Increased body temperature, up to hyperthermia
+- Increased body temperature.

-- Rapid or irregular heart rate
+- Rapid or irregular heart rate.

-- Extreme confusion or forgetfulness
+- Extreme confusion.

-- Blacking out
+- Blacking out.

-- Depressed, reduced, or irregular breathing
+- Slow or irregular breathing.

-- Blue-tinged, cold, or clammy skin
+- Blue-tinged, cold, or clammy skin.

 Very serious, dangerous side effects of mixing alcohol and Adderall include: